OxfordTechnicalSolutions/gad-sdk/docs_sphinx/source/longform/aiding_types/att.rst

 Aiding Frames
 -------------

-Attitude aiding can be provided in two frames:
+Attitude aiding can be provided with respect to two frames:

-•	**Vehicle frame** This frame is attached to the vehicle and rotates with it in all three axes with the heading, pitch and roll of the vehicle.
+•	**Global NED frame** In this case, the measurement should be described in the North, East, Down (NED) frame (see :ref:`Frames <Frames>` section).
 •	**User-defined local frame** Orientation of the sensor relative to a user-defined local reference frame.
 More information on how to define the frame itself can be found in the user-defined local frame section.

 For both frames, measurements are expected in degrees.